EarthPol/earthpol.com/docs/Towny/Advanced/TownyPermissions.md

 | **Recruiter**| Tasked with expanding the nation and its armed forces. | Invite new towns or residents on behalf of the nation.
 Grant the soldier rank to other citizens.     |
 | **Soldier**  | Military personnel involved in wars and defense.                                | Access to military infrastructure, PvP zones during war.    |

+## Honor Points System

+Honor Points measure how long you’ve remained loyal to a nation and are required for military ranks like Soldier, Guard, or General.
+You gain 1 point per Towny Day if you’re in the same nation at the end of the day.
+If you switch nations or leave yours, your points reset.
+You need 3 Honor Points (i.e., 3 days in a row) to be eligible for military ranks.

+To check your points, use the ``/honor`` command.
+Points are awarded or removed only during the daily rollover.
+You can switch towns within the same nation, or even temporarily leave, as long as you're back in the same nation by the day's end, you'll still earn the point.
+This system promotes fairness, rewards commitment, and ensures only loyal residents access military privileges.

 ## Managing Ranks

 Use the following commands to assign or remove ranks: